-The Top 5 WORST (a.k.a. totally not cool or hip) Tween Shopping Sites (please bear in mind, these sites do not offer terrible clothing, they are simply not a good match for the discerning girl or tween who is fashionable or wants to be “cool”):
+The Top 5 WORST (a.k.a. totally not cool or hip) Tween Shopping Sites (please bear in mind, these sites do not offer terrible clothing, they are simply not a good match for the girl or tween who is unique and fashionable.

 1. Hannah Andersson (www.hannaandersson.com) I like the basics that Hannah Andersson offers.
 The prices are moderate and the variety is good, however, this is not a line for hip Tweens, rather, more of the girls who are clueless and OK with mom buying all of their clothes, and even uncooler yet, MATCHING mom and daughter clothes.
 YUCK!
 These days, most Tween girls are pretty selective, but Hannah Andersson is the answer to that conservative, over-bearing mom who doesn’t want her girl looking like Hannah Montana.